Updated 6 October 2019

 So for example, if you want to do a tour starting in Oslo you can use this itinerary.

-Note: this tour gets incredibly crowded in the summer, especially in July and August, so I would highly recommend visiting outside of that time if at all possible.
+Note: this tour gets incredibly crowded in the summer, especially in July, so I would highly recommend visiting outside of that time if at all possible.

 Booking trains in Norway

 You can book the train on the NSB website.
 If you book well in advance (you can book them up to three months in advance) you can get a really good deal on a “lowest price” ticket for the longer stretches – I’ve booked 10 hour train rides for 249 NOK (less than $30).

 I just checked, and for May 29 you could still get a ticket from Oslo to Bergen for 249 NOK: